Oven Roasted Bok Choy with Garlic

 • Lay the bok choy evenly on the baking sheet and drizzle with olive oil and soy sauce.
 Sprinkle with sea salt, red pepper flakes, and ground black pepper.
 Add the minced garlic and distribute evenly.

-• Roast for 10 minutes, flip the bok choy onto the other side, and roast for another 6-8 minutes, until the leaves become crispy and start to brown.
+• Roast for 10 minutes, then flip the bok choy over to the other side and roast for another 6-8 minutes, until the leaves are crispy and start to brown.

 • Sprinkle with sesame seeds.
 Serve immediately.